rumsystem/quorum/README.md

 # check GOPATH in PATH,
 # if not in run the command above.
 ./scripts/swag_init.sh
+# due to project continue developing sometime it may build failure
+# when this happen you can check for a older head or read the deploy version below
 go run cmd/docs.go
 ```

 and then open browser with <http://localhost:1323/swagger/index.html>.

+or you can read deploy version [https://rumsystem.github.io/quorum-api/](https://rumsystem.github.io/quorum-api/)

 *or*